Point of Sale

 Traditionally, accepting and managing restaurant reservations has been a pretty low-tech operation.
 Diners simply call up a restaurant to see if a table is available at a specific time and then their booking is recorded in a log book.

-Though simple, the old phone and log book method is not without its challenges.
+Though simple, the call ahead reservation model is not without its challenges.
 On the one hand, limiting reservations to phone calls means that diners can only reserve tables when someone is there to answer the phone.
-And even if a diner is able to get through, coordinating seating times and tables by hand becomes increasingly complex as more reservations pour in – something that can lead to errors and unhappy diners.
+And even if a diner is able to get through, coordinating seating times and tables manually becomes increasingly complex as more reservations pour in – something that can lead to errors and unhappy diners.

 These challenges are precisely why restaurant reservations software has become so popular.
-Reservation software allows customers to book tables online and helps restaurants manage these bookings.
+Unlike the call ahead model, reservation software allows customers to book tables online and helps restaurants manage those bookings in real time.
 Everything is done digitally so customers can change or cancel their reservations through the same online portal, and restaurants can send emails or SMS text messages to confirm bookings.
 In other words, you can manage every step of the reservation process, all in one place.

-While reservation software has always been beneficial for restaurants, it has become an especially powerful tool in the wake of COVID-19.
-Not only does reservation software help restaurants better manage the flow of diners, but it can also play a role in protecting public health.
+If you compare call ahead vs reservation platforms, it’s clear that going digital is the best choice for a post-vaccine world.
+Not only does restaurant reservation software help venues better manage the flow of diners, but it can also play a role in protecting public health.

-One of the biggest challenges that restaurants are facing is a lack of foot traffic caused by stay-at-home orders and physical distancing regulations.
-As diners stay in their homes and off the streets, restaurants without an online presence have become largely invisible.
+One of the biggest challenges that restaurants are facing is a lack of consistent foot traffic.
+Though stay-at-home orders and dine-in restrictions have largely been lifted, many diners are still spending a lot of time at home.
+And with fewer diners on the street, restaurants without an online presence have become largely invisible.

 Restaurant reservation software helps to make restaurants visible again by meeting consumers where they are right now: online.
 Though diners may not be walking through their neighborhood for a bite to eat, they are Googling it.
 With platforms like TouchBistro Reservations, you can accept reservations through your website, Google, or TouchBistro’s web and mobile discovery apps.
 Adding online reservations not only helps you show up in local restaurant searches, but it also gives diners more ways to discover your venue – all without stepping outside.